 Eco-schools global programme brings environmentally friendly thought to school’s everyday activities and helps to implement it fully and methodically.
 It helps to shape a new responsible and environmentally minded generation.
 Our youth are the people who will decide what kind of world we will live in and how Earth’s resources will be used.
 It starts in the classroom, it expands to the school and eventually fosters change in the community at large.

-In addition to Estonia, 69 countries have joined the Eco-schools Global programme as well as more than 56 000 educational institutions around the world.
+In addition to Estonia, 71 countries have joined the Eco-schools Global programme as well as about 59 000 educational institutions around the world.
 Estonia joined the programme in 2016.

 The programme is based on three structural base elements: the Seven Steps methodology for how to take action, Twelwe Themes for how to involve all issues of the environment, the eco-label award Green Flag for reaching a high level of performance in complying with these previous steps.

 Examples of the Eco-Schools Global programme principles can be found in this introductory video:

 Eco-Schools Global national programme “Roheline kool” in Estonia

 In Estonia the programme is coordinated by Tartu Environmental Education Centre (Tartu Nature House).
 The coordinator of the programme from Tartu Nature House is Eeva Kirsipuu-Vadi (firstname.lastname@example.org) and the programme’s educational advisor is Maris Mägi (email@example.com).